Rob-Ferguson/HonoluluBitDevs/_posts/2023-01-30-socratic-seminar-19.md

 	- Most bitcoin hardware wallet users are probably in a more secure position than Luke was for protecting their bitcoin stack

 - [BIP 329 merged: standard for wallet label exports and imports between wallets](https://www.nobsbitcoin.com/bip-329-merged/)
-	- BIP 329 sets a new standard for backing up various types of wallet labels and import them into other compatible wallets
+	- BIP 329 sets a new standard for backing up various types of wallet labels and importing them into other compatible wallets
 	- Labels are important for tracking the history of UTXOs across transactions
 	- Craig Raw, developer of Sparrow Wallet, proposed the standard